 The availability of content can vary.
-Web articles sometimes do not appear in print so include the link.
-Including the date the website was accessed is important as access is not always perpetual.
+Web articles sometimes do not appear in print so it is important to include the link and the date the website was accessed as access is not always perpetual:

 Author, Year of publication.
 Article title.
 Newspaper title [online]. date.
 Available at: URL [Date accessed].